saravanak/labs/diary/blog/2023-11-28-dom-selector-queue.md

 A simple DSL suggestion for a pipeline to extract and format text from HTML.
 Working demo [here](https://labs.oldweaver.co.in/projects/html-extractor)

-Consider a html snippet like this:
+Consider an HTML snippet like this:

 ```html
 <table id="w243aab7c19b5">